TickTeam/guide-tt/ios_app/3_how_to_subscribe_other_calendar_service.md

 2. Tap the gear-shaped icon (Settings) in the upper right hand corner of the page.

-3. Tap "Advanced Settings"> “Subscribe Calendar” > enable “Subscribe Calendar” > tap "Subscribe Calendar" in “Third-party Calendar” section to enter a calendar URL.
+3. Tap "Advanced Settings"> "Subscribe Calendar" > enable "Subscribe Calendar" > tap "Subscribe Calendar" in "Third-party Calendar" section to enter a calendar URL.